dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-custom-storage-providers.md

 By [Steve Smith](http://ardalis.com)

-ASP.NET Core Identity is an extensible system which enables you to create your own storage provider and plug it into your application without re-working the application.
+ASP.NET Core Identity is an extensible system which enables you to create a custom storage provider and connect it to your app.
 This topic describes how to create a customized storage provider for ASP.NET Core Identity.
 It covers the important concepts for creating your own storage provider, but is not a step-by-step walkthrough.

 [View or download sample from GitHub](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/authentication/identity/sample).